AnupamaShaji99/AI_Powered-Customer-Profitability-Executive-Analytics-Platform-/README.md

 ## Business Problem

-Businesses need to understand:
+AdventureWorks needs to better understand its customers and profitability to support data-driven commercial decisions.
+While sales data exists across multiple years and customer segments, it is difficult for executives to quickly identify which customers generate the greatest long-term value, where profitability is concentrated, and which customer groups require retention efforts.

+This analytics platform answers key commercial questions such as:

-* Which customers generate the most value?
+Which customers generate the highest profit?
-* Which customer segments are at risk of churn?
+Which customer segments are most valuable over time?
+Which customers show signs of becoming inactive?
-* Which demographic groups contribute the most profitability?
+Which territories and demographic groups drive the strongest profitability?
-* Where should retention and growth efforts be prioritised?
+Where should marketing and retention investments be prioritised?

-This project addresses these questions through customer profitability analysis, Customer Lifetime Value (CLV) segmentation and Recency Frequency Monetary(RFM) customer segmentation.

 ---